Ushuaia Travel Guides

 1 day

-One full day can work if you prioritize ruthlessly.
-Book either the trek to Emerald Lagoon (morning departure, back by mid-afternoon) or the private lake tour (full day, dawn to dusk), not both.
-You'll leave satisfied but aware you've only skimmed the surface.
+One full day is enough only if you pick ruthlessly.
+Go with either the trek to Emerald Lagoon (morning departure, back by mid-afternoon, leaves the evening free for a waterfront dinner) or the private lake tour (dawn to dusk, covering Garibaldi Pass, Escondido and Fagnano in one long day).
+Don't try to combine.
+You'll leave satisfied but aware you've only met one Ushuaia.

 2 days